- The main trail and single track trails are open. Patrons should maintain at least six feet of distance from others at all times.

 The Rebel Trail Challenge Partner Adventure Race

-Our annual Rebel Trail Challenge partner adventure race involves running 5 miles on single track bike trails while navigating various obstacles along the way.
+Our annual Rebel Trail Challenge partner adventure race is held the first Sunday afternoon in November.
+This fun partner event involves running 5 miles on single track bike trails while navigating various obstacles along the way.
 This race is held at the South Campus Rail Trail and is timed by Run Oxford.
 Medals are awarded to the top finishers in each of the seven divisions: male rookie, female rookie, corec rookie, male elite, female elite, corec elite and allrec unified.
 Race entry fees support student scholarships.
 Click here for more information.